Beatrix Campbell: Working and political life

-Campbell was fourteen when, in 1961, she took part in the Campaign for Nuclear Disarmament's march from Aldermaston to London in protest against nuclear weapons, and was still a teenager when she joined the Communist Party.
+Campbell was 14 years old when, in 1961, she took part in the Campaign for Nuclear Disarmament's march from Aldermaston to London in protest against nuclear weapons, and was still a teenager when she joined the Communist Party.
 At that time, the party was deeply divided over its relationship with the Soviet Union.
 She belonged to the party's anti-Stalinist wing that opposed the Soviet invasion of Czechoslovakia in 1968.
-In London, she and Bobby Campbell joined a dissident group within the Communist Party founded by university lecturer Bill Warren that produced a critique of both Stalinism and the party's economic policy.
+In London, she and Bobby Campbell joined a dissident group within the Communist Party, founded by university lecturer Bill Warren, that produced a critique of both Stalinism and the party's economic policy.

-From the early 1970s Campbell's engagement with the Communist Party was increasingly as that of a feminist: from this perspective she challenged the tenets of the Communist Party, both its political approach to organising among women and its overall strategy.
-Geoff Andrews wrote of her opinions in his book End Games and New Times: The Final Years of British Communism 1964–1991 feminism now "became a priority, not subordinate to some higher goal.
+From the early 1970s, Campbell's engagement with the Communist Party was increasingly as that of a feminist: from this perspective she challenged the tenets of the Communist Party, both its political approach to organising among women and its overall strategy.
+Geoff Andrews wrote of her opinions in his book End Games and New Times: The Final Years of British Communism 1964–1991 that feminism now "became a priority, not subordinate to some higher goal.
 It was a crucial part of redefining socialism".
 Campbell was one of a group of journalists on The Morning Star who in the early 1970s challenged the editor to break the paper's exclusive ties to the Communist Party and the trade union movement, and open a dialogue with newly emerging social movements.
-After the appointment of Tony Chater as editor in 1976 Campbell felt the struggle to reform the Star had been lost, and resigned, joining the journal Marxism Today and the Gramscian New Times.
+After the appointment of Tony Chater as editor in 1976, Campbell felt the struggle to reform the Star had been lost, and resigned, joining the journal Marxism Today and the Gramscian New Times.

 By the end of the 1970s, Campbell was working principally for Time Out, whose staff were involved in a long strike and occupation in 1981 over equal pay for all and for the right of staff to be consulted about major investments.
 Ultimately, she and the majority of the staff left and started the cooperatively-owned London magazine City Limits.

 The emergence of the women's liberation movement changed Campbell's life.
-With Nell Myers, she set up a women's liberation movement group in Stratford, East London and in 1972 was in the group of women Communist Party members that founded Red Rag.
+With Nell Myers, she set up a women's liberation movement group in Stratford, East London, and in 1972 was in the group of women Communist Party members that founded the magazine Red Rag.
 It immediately opened itself up to women in the wider women's movement, describing itself not only as a Marxist but as a "feminist journal", and defining feminism as "the political movement which emerges as women's response to their own oppression".
 When the Communist Party banned Red Rag, the editorial collective's response was "it's not yours to ban", and the journal continued to flourish for ten years.